• Home

 This is another advantage of starting the seeds indoors: in the years where I started the seeds outside in their permanent container, it took more than two weeks for the seeds to sprout.
 It’s harder to maintain optimal moisture levels during variable spring weather.

 Once sown, keep the soil medium moist, but not soaking wet.
-Without a dome, you’ll probably need to water the pots every day.
+Without a dome over the seeds, you’ll probably need to water the pots every day.

 The seedlings will be ready to transplant when they have their first true leaves.
 Take care not to disturb the soil around their roots.
 I take the pots above, cut off the bottoms (so that young roots don’t have to struggle to break through the walls) and plant the entire pot in the container.
 The plants will vine over the side anyway, so their configuration in the container doesn’t really matter.